-Post-65 Fiscal year ended 2023 Fiscal year ended 2028
+Post-65 Fiscal year ended 2023

+Pre-65 Fiscal year ended 2028

-Investment rate of return (LODA) 3.69%, net of investment expenses, including inflation
+Investment rate of return (LODA) 3.86%, including inflation

-^{} Since LODA is funded on a current disbursement basis, the assumed annual rate of return of 3.69% was used since it approximates the risk-free rate of return.
+Since LODA is funded on a current disbursement basis, the assumed annual rate of return of 3.86% was used since it approximates the risk-free rate of return.

-Mortality Assumptions General Employees Public Safety Employees Deaths assumed to be service related: 15.0 % 45.0 % Preretirement: Pub-2010 Amount Weighted Safety Employee Rates projected generationally; 95% of rates for males; 105% of rates for females set forward 2 years.
-Pub-2010 Amount Weighted Safety Employee Rates projected generationally with a Modified MP-2020 Improvement Scale; 95% of rates for males; 105% of rates for females set forward 2 years.
-Postretirement: Pub-2010 Amount Weighted Safety Healthy Retiree Rates projected generationally; 110% of rates for males; 105% of rates for females set forward 3 years.
-Pub-2010 Amount Weighted Safety Healthy Retiree Rates projected generationally with a Modified MP-2020 Improvement Scale; 110% of rates for males; 105% of rates for females set forward 3 years.
-Post-disablement: Pub-2010 Amount Weighted General Disabled Rates projected generationally; 95% of rates for males set back 3 years; 90% of rates for females set back 3 years.
-Pub-2010 Amount Weighted General Disabled Rates projected generationally with a Modified MP-2020 Improvement Scale; 95% of rates for males set back 3 years; 90% of rates for females set back 3 years.
-Beneficiaries and survivors: Pub-2010 Amount Weighted Safety Contingent Annuitant Rates projected generationally; 110% of rates for males and females set forward 2 years.
-Pub-2010 Amount Weighted Safety Contingent Annuitant Rates projected generationally with a Modified MP-2020 Improvement Scale; 110% of rates for males and females set forward 2 years.
-Mortality improvement: Rates projected generationally with Modified MP-2020 Improvement Scale that is 75% of the MP-2020 rates.
+Mortality A ssumptions General Employees Hazardous Duty Employees Preretirement: Pub-2010 Amount Weighted Safety Employee Rates projected generationally; males set forward 2 years; 105% of rates for females set forward 3 years.
+Pub-2010 Amount Weighted Safety Employee Rates projected generationally; 95% of rates for males; 105% of rates for females set forward 2 years.
+Postretirement: Pub-2010 Amount Weighted Safety Healthy Retiree Rates projected generationally; 95% of rates for males set forward 2 years; 95% of rates for females set forward 1 year.
+Pub-2010 Amount Weighted Safety Healthy Retiree Rates projected generationally; 110% of rates for males; 105% of rates for females set forward 3 years.
+Post-disablement: Pub-2010 Amount Weighted General Disabled Rates projected generationally; 110% of rates for males set forward 3 years; 110% of rates for females set forward 2 years.
+Pub-2010 Amount Weighted General Disabled Rates projected generationally; 95% of rates for males set back 3 years; 90% of rates for females set back 3 years.
+Beneficiaries and survivors: Pub-2010 Amount Weighted Safety Contingent Annuitant Rates projected generationally.
+Pub-2010 Amount Weighted Safety Contingent Annuitant Rates projected generationally; 110% of rates for males and females set forward 2 years.
+Mortality improvement scale: Rates projected generationally with Modified MP-2020 Improvement Scale that is 75% of the MP-2020 rates.
 Rates projected generationally with Modified MP-2020 Improvement Scale that is 75% of the MP-2020 rates.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2021.
 Changes to the actuarial assumptions as a result of the experience study for general employees include updating the mortality table, adjusting retirement rates to better fit experience, changing the final retirement age, and adjusting withdrawal rates to better fit experience.
 Changes to the actuarial assumptions, as a result of the experience study for hazardous duty employees include updating the mortality table, adjusting retirement rates to better fit experience and decreasing withdrawal rates.